mautic/developer-documentation-new/docs/rest_api/getting_started.rst

        }
    }

+.. vale off

 Mautic version check
 ********************

+.. vale on

-In case your API service wants to support several Mautic versions with different features, you might need to check the version of Mautic you communicate with.
-Since Mautic 2.4.0 the version number is added to all API response headers.
+In case your API service wants to support several Mautic versions with different features, you might need to validate the version of Mautic you communicate with.
+Since Mautic 2.4.0, the version number is in all API response headers.
 The header name is ``Mautic-Version``.

-With Mautic's PHP API library you can get the Mautic version like this:
+With Mautic's PHP API library, you can get the Mautic version like this:

 .. code-block:: php